 They provide a great way of teaching children patience as they anticipate Christmas.

-The original versions of Advent calendars had pious images.
+The original Advent calendars featured pious images.
 Today, children will uncover toys and/or chocolates.

-Moreover, the calendar comes with another Advent tradition: the decorated wreath with its four distinctive candles.
+Moreover, the calendar comes with another Advent tradition: the decorated wreath with four distinctive candles.

 Advent wreaths – les couronnes de l’Avent